BioCenter-SHU/FSCE-Net/README.md

 ## 📝 Citation & Acknowledgements

-If you use this code or data processing method, please verify the original citations for the datasets and the baseline methods (SDR-GNN, MMGCN).
+If you use the preprocessed data above and require details on the preprocessing steps, please refer to the methods in SDR-GNN and MMGCN.

 **Acknowledgement:** The code in this repository references the work and implementations of **GCNet**, **SDR-GNN**, and **DiCMoR**.